 Synopsis As the Street Fighter saga celebrates its 20th anniversary, fight fans are invited to follow along with fearsome fighter Chun-Li (Smallville’s Kristin Kreuk) as she faces off against a series of formidable opponents in this feature adaptation of the popular video-game franchise directed by Exit Wounds’ Andrzej Bartkowiak.
 Previously adapted for the screen in the 1994 Jean-Claude Van Damme film, the series continues to thrive as eager gamers across the globe go toe-to-toe to determine who is the most skilled and powerful warrior in the video-game universe.
 Michael Clarke Duncan, Chris Klein, Rick Yune, and Neal McDonough co-star in the 20th Century Fox production.

-Fantastic Four DS 1 Sheet Movie Poster - Advance Style A. Near mint condition; double-sided; advance; rolled.
+Star Trek XI DS 1 Sheet Movie Poster - International Style B. Mint condition; double-sided; rolled.
 This is an original movie poster and not a reprint.
-Original 1 Sheet that has printing on ...
+Original 1 Sheet that has printing on both the f...